bburdette/nix-error-proposal/proposal.md

 ![fetchgit image](https://bots.practica.site/static/nixerr-imgs/fetchgit.png)
 ##  Tool Errors

-### Q: do we use the big fancy error format or not?
-### A: For warnings, seems like overkill.
-Having the divider would be nice if a tool is run in a script, but for command line use, that seems excessive.
-What about for errors?
-### For errors, it would still be nice to have the hint section IMO, and a link to the manual wouldn't be a bad thing either.

-### existing error/debug/warn stuff in nix!
-Use it?

 These are warnings and errors from nix tools like nix-copy-closure, nix-collect-garbage, nix-instantiate, etc.  In the github issue database, most of the tool issues are requests for warnings when certain conditions hold.
 In most cases the heavyweight error format used for language/builtin errors is not needed.

 #### warning example: